 Our research focuses on all aspects of nucleic acid structure, chemistry and function employing state of the art technologies and approaches.
 The structure and chemistry of nucleic acids is ...

-The Nucleic Acids Institute is dedicated to uncovering the chemical and biological underpinnings of nucleic acid function, and to developing innovative nucleic acid-based therapies and applications.
+The Nucleic Acids Institute is dedicated to understanding the chemical and biological basis for nucleic acid function, and to developing new and powerful nucleic acids based therapeutic and ...

 Nucleic acids are chains of nucleotides that are a vital part of all living beings.
 The two most common types of nucleic acids are deoxyribonucleic acid (DNA) and ribonucleic acid (RNA), which provide ...